 The Son is NOT an arbitrary, or unaccountable, or irrational chooser!

-Rather, the whole chapter features unexpected, but very reasonable, lines to delineate those who get honor and help from those who get dishonor and avoidance.
+Rather, the whole chapter features unexpected, but very reasonable, lines to mark off those who get honor and help as against those who get dishonor and avoidance.

 - John is told the Kingdom is clearly here – don’t be surprised or offended at its nature.

 - Herod is dismissed as irrelevant, and much beneath the dignity and worth of John.

 - Cities who saw Jesus a lot are dismissed for spiritual indifference.

 - “Little children” (that is, Jesus’ followers) are honored.

 - Jesus Himself is humble and gentle; any person who comes to Him will be richly blessed.